-There’s no cure for neurodegenerative diseases, but treatment can still help.
-Treatment for these diseases tries to reduce symptoms and maintain quality of life.
-Treatment often involves the use of medications to control symptoms.
+There’s no cure for neurodegenerative diseases, but treatment can help.
+The goal of treatment for these conditions it to try to reduce your symptoms and help you maintain quality of life.
+Treatment often involves the use of medications to better manage your symptoms.

-Mental disorders, or mental illnesses, are a large and diverse group of conditions that affect your behavior patterns.
-Some of the most frequently diagnosed mental disorders are:
+Mental health disorders, or mental health conditions, are a large and diverse group of issues that affect your behavior patterns.
+Some of the most frequently diagnosed mental health disorders are:

-The symptoms of mental disorders vary based on the condition.
-Different people can experience the same mental disorders very differently.
-You should talk to your doctor if you notice a change in your behavior, thought patterns, or moods.
+The symptoms of mental health conditions vary based on the condition.
+Different people can experience the same disorder very differently.
+You should talk with your doctor if you notice a change in your behavior, thought patterns, or moods.

-The two major types of treatment for mental disorders are medication and psychotherapy.
+The two major types of treatment for mental health conditions are medication and psychotherapy.
 Different methods work better for different conditions.
 Many people find that a combination of the two is the most effective.

-If you think you might have a mental disorder, it’s important to talk to your doctor to come up with a treatment plan that works for you.
-There are many resources available — don’t try to self-medicate.
+If you think you might have a mental health disorder, it’s important to talk and work with a doctor to create a treatment plan that works for you.
+There are many resources available — do not try to self-medicate.